Bl4ckP3n9u1n2019/forex-vwap-mql5/README.md

 * Then open MT5 and go to: File > Open Data Folder
 * Then navigate to: MQL5 > Indicators
 * Drag simple-vwap.ex5 (the indicator you downloaded in the first step) into the indicators folder you just opened in the previous step.
 * And that's it!
-Now close and restart MT5 and add the indicator should appear in MT5 at: Insert > Indicators > Custom > Simple VWAP
+Now close and restart MT5.
+You can add the indicator by navigating to: Insert > Indicators > Custom > Simple VWAP

 ## Version History